How to make a DJ set in Ableton Live – A beginners guide

 1. Track Selection

 You can either spend a specific amount of time per week or month to listen and download new music.
 Or if you constantly listen to new tracks, sets, promos, you can download a song or two every day to build your song collection.
-Either way, you have to be careful and not overfill your libraries with tracks you are not going to use or listen.
+Either way, you have to be careful and not overfill your libraries with tracks you are not going to use or listen to.

 It’s good to instantly organize and categorize your tracks.
 I’m too lazy to do it at first, but every couple of months I spend a day or two to update my libraries.
 We also recommend you to write down the genre, BPM, and musical Key of each song.